mayamcdougall/NotePaper/README.md

 ### Search

+NotePaper includes a very basic search function that can search page titles, descriptions, and content for a single search term.
+At the moment, the search is treated as a solid string, so if you search for multiple words, it will only find them *exactly* as you typed them.

+There is a sample search widget included with NotePaper.
+You may use it as is, modify it, or create your own version.

+The search feature requires the [optional plugin](#plugin) in order to function.

 ### Tag Widgets

 NotePaper includes two optional, tag-based widgets.
 These widgets operate by reading a "Tags" meta variable from every page.
 Tags should be a list of items, separated by commas.
 Spaces in tag names are not yet supported, but will be added in the future.
 A properly formatted tag list would look like this: "Tags: One,Two,Red,Blue".